ibm-cloud-docs/virtualization/recover-your-vmware-vsphere-environment-when-disaster-strikes.md

 Follow this procedure to deploy a secondary AltaVault appliance within {{site.data.keyword.cloud_notm}} to recover a primary, on-premises AltaVault appliance that failed.

 The {{site.data.keyword.cloud_notm}} environment consists of a single ESXi host with local storage to house and run the secondary AltaVault appliance.
-The infrastructure is representative of the basic single-site architecture with a single ESXi host that is managed by a vCenter server within an {{site.data.keyword.cloud_notm}} Virtual Server Instance (VSI).
+The infrastructure is representative of the basic single-site architecture with a single ESXi host that is managed by a vCenter server within an {{site.data.keyword.cloud_notm}} virtual server instance.

 If you have a more substantial infrastructure that requires shared storage and or support for these features